Priceline vs Hotwire for Hotels — Which Blind Booking Site Saves More

 For hotels, Priceline wins — but only barely, and only if you’re disciplined about checking both before booking.

-That’s a trade worth making when you know the neighborhood is decent, the star rating matches your needs, and you’ve got flexibility in your plans.
+That’s a trade worth making when you know the neighborhood is decent, the star rating matches your needs, and you’ve got some flexibility in your plans.
 It’s not worth making when the trip is complicated, the dates are fixed, or the hotel experience genuinely matters.
 Know which kind of trip you’re on before you book blind on either platform.

 Stay in the loop